Young Carer Grant

 How to apply

-- in writing - find out more on mygov.scot.
+- filling in a written form, find out more on mygov.scot.
 You can also request a paper form with a prepaid envelope by phone

 Social Security Scotland